- Guided tour

 End of the tourBayeux

-We will finish the tour at the same location as we started.
-However, if you wish to be dropped off at the train station, please notify the guide after we depart the American Cemetery.
+We will finish this Normandy American tour at the same location as we started.
 Please note that we do not drop off at hotels.